folio-org/folio-org.github.io/community/which-forum.md

   So pursue topics at a later time or venue.

-- A place to get together to solve a particular bug, or hold a brainstorming session.
+- A place to get together to solve a particular bug, or hold a brainstorming session, or to efficiently address a potential mis-understanding.
   Try to choose a time that suits people distributed around the world.

-- A place for fun banter between colleagues.

 - A place for heads-up type of notices.